 The difference between a single pulse load and a continuous pulse load is a function of the number of pulses and the time interval between them.
 For short, sharp pulses common pulse shapes can be described by standardized transients.
 These are often shown on resistor datasheets.

-For energy pulses with a long duration, pulse shapes can be converted to rectangular shapes.
+For high energy pulses with a long duration, pulse shapes can be converted to rectangular shapes.
 These can then be compared with standardised pulse load diagrams shown on most resistor datasheets.

 Selecting A Pulse Resistor